phanbaominh/PTUDW-17TN-Nhom13/README.md

 ## Usage

+We deployed our website to Heroku [here](https://ptudw-17tn-nhom13.herokuapp.com).

+Our website's workflow is:

+- Students cannot register.
+All students have to take the library how-to-use class, after that they will be given an account by the school.
+- Route `/admin/` contains the administration part of the website, where admins and librarians operate the library.
+More specifically:
+  - Admin: there is one admin only (`admin/admin`).
+This user can create other librarians's accounts.
+  - Librarians: these accounts are the one truly in charge of operating.
+They can import student's info (given by the school) into the database, manage books, etc. They, however, cannot create librarian accounts like the admin.

+The following section contains instructions for running the website _**locally**_.

 _Note: I recommend you use yarn instead of npm._

 Pull/clone the repo, navigate to it, run `yarn install` to install all neccessary packages.